-Windows 11 is out now and is my Desktop and laptop ready for it?
+Windows 11 is out now.
+Is your Desktop and laptop ready for it?

 What is TMP 2.0?

 Trusted Platform Module (TPM, also known as ISO/IEC 11889) is an international standard for a secure cryptoprocessor, a dedicated microcontroller designed to secure hardware through integrated cryptographic keys.
 The term can also refer to a chip conforming to the standard.

 TPM is used for digital rights management (DRM), Windows Defender, Windows Domain logon, protection and enforcement of software licenses, and prevention of cheating in online games.